Merrill Osmond: The Osmonds

-Merrill has been twice knighted, once by the Order of Saint Michael of the Wing and once by the Sovereign Military Order of the Temple of Jerusalem.
-In May 2017, he received an honorary doctorate in humanities from Dixie State University, now known as Utah Tech University.
+Merrill's final show took place at the barn, Ringwood on January 19, 2023.
+Since then, he has performed a limited number of special engagements each year.
+As of early 2024, there were plans to have Nathan Osmond, one of Alan's sons, replace Merrill in certain Osmond enterprises, such as the family's Branson residencies.

+Other works

 Osmond has sporadically hosted the podcast Sound Advice with his son Justin since 2020, produced by KSL radio.

+Osmond's autobiography, Black Bear: My Life Story, was released in July 2025.

 Personal life

 Merrill was the first of the performing Osmond siblings to marry.
 He wed Mary Carlson on September 17, 1973; they have four sons, two daughters, and 15 grandchildren.
 Merrill's second son, Justin, is deaf, as are Justin's uncles, Virl and Tom Osmond, Merrill's two oldest brothers.
 Justin Osmond works with several organizations and launched the Olive Osmond Perpetual Hearing Fund in 2010.
 Merrill's youngest son, Troy, died in his sleep at age 33 on November 9, 2018 from an undiagnosed heart condition.
+Merrill's son Travis Osmond performed with the Osmond Brothers irregularly from 1991 until Merrill's retirement in 2024; Travis stated he did not want to pursue a career as a touring musician and instead pursued a career in agriculture, following in a tradition of his great-uncles.

 Like the rest of his family, Merrill is a member of the Church of Jesus Christ of Latter-day Saints.
 A statement of faith on his Web site expresses support for the Book of Mormon and the prophecies of Joseph Smith, as well as the church's compatibility with mainstream Christianity.
 In keeping with church tradition, all his sons have served as missionaries.

 In a 2021 interview with GB News, Osmond described himself as "very conservative" person.
 He expressed mixed feelings toward former President Donald Trump, noting that his experience with Trump was that Trump was a "nice guy" but that Osmond was never comfortable with the way Trump spoke.Merrill Osmond: Trump ‘is a really nice guy’ but was ‘never really a fan of how he spoke’.
 GB News via YouTube.
 July 26, 2021.
 Retrieved July 1, 2022.